 |

-Unless otherwise stated, meetings will start at 10.30.
+Unless otherwise stated, field meetings will start at 10.30.
 Please wear suitable footwear and have waterproof clothing as there is often uneven (or wet ground) or inclement weather.
 Bring a packed lunch and plenty to drink, as well as insect repellents, sunhats, sun-cream etc. Identification books, hand lenses, a phone and camera would be useful too.
 Members will need to pre-book with leaders and give contact details, so we know who to expect at meetings and in case there are any last-minute changes.
 Attendance at field meetings is at members’ own risk.
 Each meeting contains an educational component to help new or less experienced members.

 Founded in 1906, the Society runs a programme of events, indoor meetings at the World Museum Liverpool during the winter months and field meetings around the region during spring, summer, and autumn.